low fodmap ✓ | gluten-free ✓ | dairy-free ✓ | nut-free ✓ | lactose-free ✓ | soy-free ✓ | yeast-free ✓

 I like to use my universal homemade gluten-free flour blend, if you can’t make that one, you can try with any gluten-free flour mix (just make sure it contains xanthan gum because that helps in binding the dough).
 The final result using different flour mix might vary slightly, depending on what flours your mix contains.

 *In this recipe I use canned pumpkin puree.
 Canned pumpkin puree is Low FODMAP in 75g per portion.
-Here I use 150g but the donuts serve 4 people, that would be for about 38g to 40g per portion.
+Here I use 150g but the donuts serve 4 people, which would be for about 38g to 40g per portion.

 *Another option is using Japanese Pumpkin and making a puree yourself.
-That type of pumpkin is low FODMAP pumpkin.
+That type of pumpkin is a low FODMAP pumpkin.

 *To make sure that your flour mix is fodmap friendly I recommend that you make your own gluten-free flour mix, I always make this one.
 Or always read the ingredients of the store-bought gluten-free flour mixes.
 Make sure your mix doesn’t contain soy flour, chickpea/besan/gram/garbanzo bean flour, lentil flour, coconut flour, amaranth flour, or lupin flour.